IATA-Cargo/ONE-Record/working_draft/API/docs/security/security-overview.md

   <figcaption>Security overview</figcaption>
 </figure>

-IT and business experts from the industry from ONE Record Task Force have explored and discussed the different connectivity configurations within the Internet of Logistics and two models – possibly complementary – were retained.
+IT and business experts from the industry from ONE Record Task Force have explored and discussed the different connectivity configurations within the ONE Record network and two models – possibly complementary – were retained.

 ONE Record Security specifications are built around two concepts: mutual TLS (short for Transport Layer Security) and OAuth2 (an authorization protocol).
 Mutual TLS secures all the Node-to-Node channels whereas OAuth2 adds an extra security layer for identification and authentication.